keshara2032/angular-country-app/README.md

 ## Heroku Deployment

-If you wish to access the heroku deployment which is connected to the [Spring Backend](https://github.com/keshara2032/SpringRestAPI) also deployed in heroku, visit `https://country-app-demo.herokuapp.com/`.
+If you wish to access the heroku deployment which is connected to the [Spring Backend](https://github.com/keshara2032/SpringRestAPI) also deployed in heroku, visit https://country-app-demo.herokuapp.com/

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod --aot` flag for a production build.